hassanChaudhry21/MCP/README.md

 → You’ll need:

 A client (e.g., ROS, WebSocket, serial, or TCP connection) that sends current_command to Ameca’s API or control system.

+MAI - 3

+RobotClient CLI - Comprehensive Documentation
+Overview
+This Python script implements a command-line interface (CLI) client to interact with a Robot API hosted at http://192.168.0.100:8000.
+It provides authentication, command sending, querying, face recognition management, translation, and other utility features via REST API endpoints.

+Setup
+Requirements
+Python 3.6+

+requests package (pip install requests)

+Configuration
+The base API URL is configured in the BASE_URL constant.
+Update this if your API server runs elsewhere.

+Components
+RobotClient Class
+Handles all API communication and stores the authentication token.

+Methods
+authenticate()

+Prompts user for username and password, sends credentials to /token endpoint, and stores the received JWT access token for authorization.

+headers()

+Returns authorization headers including the bearer token.
+Raises an exception if not authenticated.

+set_command(action, language_code="eng")

+Sends a command action with an optional language code to the /command endpoint.

+get_command()

+Retrieves the current command from /command.

+google_query(query)

+Submits a Google/DuckDuckGo search query to /google-query.

+remind_me(task, time_str)

+Sets a reminder task with a specified time via /remind-me.

+add_face(name, filepath)

+Uploads a face image file for recognition, sending multipart/form-data with the file to /add-face/.

+start_face_recognition()

+Starts the face recognition process via /start-face-recognition.

+get_fact()

+Fetches a fun fact from /fact.

+translate(text, source_lang="auto", target_lang="en")

+Sends a translation request to /translate, optionally specifying source and target languages.

+CLI Commands
+Command	Description	Usage Example login	Authenticate and get an access token	login set-command <action> [lang]	Send a command with optional language code (default 'eng')	set-command "turn on the lights" eng get-command	Retrieve the current command	get-command google-query <query>	Send a search query to Google/DuckDuckGo	google-query "weather in London" remind-me <task> <HH:MM>	Set a reminder for a task at a specific time	remind-me "call mom" 18:30 add-face <name> <filepath>	Upload a face image file for recognition	add-face aahil /Users/hassanchaudhry/Downloads/Aahil.png start-face	Start the face recognition process	start-face fact	Get a fun fact	fact translate <text> [src] [dst]	Translate text from source language (default auto) to target language (default 'en')	translate "Bonjour" fr en exit	Exit the CLI	exit

+How to Run
+Run the script:

+bash
+Copy
+Edit
+python your_script_name.py
+Use commands at the prompt (>) as shown above.

+Use login to authenticate before calling protected endpoints.

+Important Details
+Authentication

+The login command prompts for credentials and stores a JWT token used for authorization in subsequent requests.

+Command Parsing

+Uses shlex.split() to handle quoted strings properly in CLI input.

+File Upload

+The add-face command requires a valid file path; otherwise, it will print an error.

+Error Handling

+Basic error handling is implemented with informative messages.

+Exit

+Use exit or press Ctrl+C to exit the CLI gracefully.